-• Number of women screened, and number of mammograms and Pap tests provided.
+Number of women screened, and number of mammograms and Pap tests provided.

-Data Source: BCCEDP Data Set.
-Data are available annually.
+Data Source: BCCEDP Data Set, Data are available annually

 How are we doing?
-In 2015, the Care for Yourself Program screened 3,394 women with a provider office visit and/or mammography.
+For Fiscal Year 2016, the Care for Yourself Program screened 2,969 women with a provider office visit and/or mammography.

 - 1. Learn more about cancer risks and symptoms, prevention, early detection, treatment and survivorship.

 - 2. Live healthier lives:

-- ✓ Do not use tobacco or quit if you do;
+- ✓ Do not use tobacco or quit if you do,

-- ✓ Maintain a reasonable weight;
+- ✓ Maintain a reasonable weight,

-- ✓ Get physically active;
+- ✓ Get physically active,

-- ✓ Eat a diet with at least five servings of fruits and vegetables per day; and
+- ✓ Eat a diet with at least five servings of fruits and vegetables per day,

-- ✓ Avoid too much sun.
+- ✓ Avoid tanning beds and too much sun, and

+- ✓ Test your home for radon.

-- 3. Have regular age and risk-appropriate cancer screenings (colonoscopy, mammogram, Pap test, skin check, etc.).
+- 3. Have regular age and risk-appropriate cancer screenings and vaccinations (colonoscopy, mammogram, Pap test, skin check, HPV vaccine etc.).

-- 4. Join the lowa Cancer Consortium and help reduce the burden of cancer in lowa.
+- 4. Join the Iowa Cancer Consortium and help reduce the burden of cancer in Iowa.